ananag/pdsnd_github/README.md

 BikeShare Project

 ### Description
-Analyse data for the US Bikeshare project
+Analyse data for the US Bikeshare project and answer interesting questions about it by computing descriptive statistics.

 ### Files used
 bikeshare_2.py